dantenetwork/Pitch-Deck/Road Map.md

 * A basic SC(smart contract) SDK for developers to try some basic functions of the protocol stack with which developers can build multi-chain DApps.

 ## 2022.Q3
+### Core Target
+* Improve the product functions to be able to support the operation of the Testnet, provide a certain degree of security and complete multi-chain collaboration functions, support the deployment and use of partner applications, and strive to enter the forefront of the track.
 ### Technology
 #### Launch the Testnet deployed on multi-chains：
 * Technical optimization and the security improvements of the protocol stack during the test network operation.